L3P3/lui-templates/README.md

 For a single template file, the default export is the component.

 For a directory, each component is exported by its name.

-## Notice

-This is not working yet. 🚧

-And I should probably do this in Rust. 🦀

-And please do not expect clean code, I reinvented many wheels. 🙈